DIY Pom Pom Pajaki Chandelier

 Don’t forget, many of the supplies to make this gorgeous pajaki are included in our Pom Pom & Tassel DIY Kit.
-You can sign up for our free pom pom video lesson here to learn how to make pom poms for this DIY.
-And you can find our complete virtual course How to Master Pom Poms and Tassels here!
+You can find our free pom pom video lesson here to learn how to make pom poms for this DIY.
+And you can find more pom pom and tassel skills in our Online Craft Studio!

 As always, be sure to leave any project questions below!